 Another factor that adds a layer of subtlety to the diagnostic process is the “all of the above” phenomenon: Many people have symptoms which combine the features of a pinched nerve root with stenosis.

-Three Keys to Self-Care of Stenosis
+Five Keys to Self-Care of Stenosis

 - Avoiding prolonged sitting, or, when you are sitting, use a chair that requires you to engage dynamic support.

 - Commit to a regular low back exercise program.